 In partnership with CultureLabel.com, Cambridge Judge Business School, University of Salford, Fusion Research + Analytics, Design Museum, Barbican Centre, ENO, Whitechapel Gallery and Dulwich Picture Gallery.

 Consumer expenditure on premium experience packages has increased dramatically in recent years.
 While the consumer demand is clearly there, the supply of innovative premium cultural experiences is not keeping pace.
 The project will identify then leverage common, untapped cultural assets across the group of partner organisations, such as exhibitions, curatorial expertise, education programmes and events.
 These will be developed to engage new consumer segments including gift, corporate and tourist markets.

 In partnership with Miracle Theatre Company, Falmouth University, Golant Media Ventures and Dogbite Film Crew.

-Miracle Theatre, a small-scale touring company based in Cornwall, will explore whether digital technology can be used to capture, recreate and distribute small-scale productions in innovative and economic ways, while retaining the unique intimacy, engaging quality and ‘liveness’ of these performances.
+Miracle Theatre, a small-scale touring company based in Cornwall, will explore whether digital technology can be used to capture, recreate and distribute small-scale productions in innovative and economical ways, while retaining the unique intimacy, engaging quality and ‘liveness’ of these performances.

 In partnership with Albow, University of the West of England, University of Exeter, Calvium and Isotoma.